 Like nothing you have heard before!

 Their first album, aptly named "Power Baby", was independently released in 2014, and received an Independent Music Award in the "Instrumental" category.
-Their second full length record, Farang, was released in August, 2015.
+Their second full length record, Farang was released in August, 2015.
 Since then, they have been actively ear-pillaging throughout the west coast.
-From brain-crashing cello solos and atomic vibraphone drops to drum solos that scholars are still struggling to understand, Human Ottoman is bringing polyrhythmic world-metal to the masses.
+From brain-crashing cello solos and atomic vibraphone drops to drum solos that scholars are still struggling to understand, Human Ottoman is bringing polyrhythmic rock to the masses.

 Sonic Masala blog